openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 If Workflow Manager is configured to use OIDC, then the component services must also be configured to use OIDC.
 The component services will use OIDC if either the `OIDC_JWT_ISSUER_URI` or `OIDC_ISSUER_URI` environment variables are set on the component service.
-When a component service is configured to use OIDC, the `WFM_USER` and `WFM_PASSWORD` environment variables are used to specify the client ID and secret that will be used during component registration.
+When a component service is configured to use OIDC, the `OIDC_CLIENT_ID` and `OIDC_CLIENT_SECRET` environment variables are used to specify the client ID and secret that will be used during component registration.

 ### Workflow Manager Environment Variables